July 4th 2017

 The Third Imperial Age pulled the Xi’an out of a particularly tumultuous time in their vast history.
-The species had been locked into a nearly 800 SEY engagement with the Kr’Thak, a conflict that we have come to know as the Spirit Wars.
-To make matters worse, the species had been without an Emperor for almost 90 SEY prior to U.e’o se Kr.ē’s coronation.
+The species had been locked into a centuries long engagement with the Kr’Thak, a conflict that we have come to know as the Spirit Wars.
+To make matters worse, the species had been without an Emperor for over a century prior to U.e’o se Kr.ē’s coronation.

 The eradication of the Xy.ō house unleashed chaos across Xi’an society, earning that period an ominous title roughly translated as The Dark.
 Those in the bureaucratic class tried to keep the government functioning, but struggled to do so without an Emperor and royal family dictating an overarching policy.
 The Xi’an war strategy also suffered from the leadership vacuum, as the Imperial house controls the military just as directly as it does the government.